 Understand a contractor’s motivations

 People go into contracting for different reasons.
-There is a commonly held myth that contractors cannot get work elsewhere, but it is essential to remember that this idea is just that—a myth.
+There is a commonly held myth that contractors cannot get work elsewhere, but it is essential to remember that this idea is a myth.

 Create clear guidelines